|

 - trombonist Dr. Manfred von Ingersleben, a dermatologist

-- trumpeter Hans-Christian Döring, a managing director in real life, and
+- trumpeter Hans-Christian Döring, a managing director in real

 - bassist Dr. Günther Leupold, as a lecturer at Weihenstephan a